-This week’s ABM Question: I am trying to create a Rules of Engagement document that is meant to serve almost like an SLA between Marketing, BDRs, and AEs for our ABM Outbound motions.
+This week’s ABM Measurement Question: I am trying to create a Rules of Engagement document that is meant to serve almost like an SLA between Marketing, BDRs, and AEs for our ABM Outbound motions.
 What is the template that works well for your ABM stakeholders and gives them a clear understanding of workflows, metrics to strive for (daily/weekly/monthly), etc.?

 Creating a clear Rules of Engagement document is crucial for aligning the different teams involved in ABM outbound motions.
 Here are some key elements that a good Rules of Engagement template or framework should cover based on our hundreds of ABM / ABX experiences: